owncloud/docs/README.md

 2. To your [text editor or IDE](https://asciidoctor.org/docs/editing-asciidoc-with-live-preview/#using-a-modern-text-editoride), *if it has one*.

 Using one, or both, of these, you can quickly check if the changes you make are what you expect, and if there are any render errors.
-If the document renders as you expect, then you can commit the changes and push them to the docs repository.
+If the document renders as expected, then you can commit the changes and push them to the docs repository.

-**Please note:** any links to internal files will not render correctly.
+NOTE: Any links to internal files, such as code samples, and images will not render correctly, as the paths do not contain the absolute path to the asset.
+Links to internal files can only be previewed when the documentation is generated with Antora.

 The next section discusses this in more detail.

 ### Are You Working With Inline Code Examples, Images, and Attachments?